-The need to increase health literacy is an on-going capacity need.
+The need to increase health literacy is an ongoing capacity need.
 Gaining the necessary healthcare coverage, understanding the complexity of insurance benefits, and accessing necessary system supports such as housing and mental health and substance abuse services are challenges.
-In response to barriers identified in the Linkage To Care needs assessment process, the Access subcommittee identified the need for a cost-effective system for using certified peer specialists in supporting health literacy and the linkage to care and retention process.
-In response, this subcommittee developed a peer navigation framework with the following goals: to increase access and improve health outcomes of people living with HIV disease (PLWH) across Pennsylvania and to standardize a curriculum to train peer navigators to assist PLWH obtain optimal health through the navigation of both medical and non-medical services.
+In response to barriers identified in the Linkage to Care needs assessment process, the Access subcommittee identified the need for a cost-effective system for using certified peer specialists in supporting health literacy and the linkage to care and retention process.
+This type of position differs from traditional field staff, and as defined by the division of HIV disease as a field staff position that provides education, consultation, coordination, collaboration, investigation, intervention, and evaluation for the STD and HIV/AIDS programs within the commonwealth.
+The position requires independent judgment and initiative in assessing, planning, implementing, and evaluating communicable disease surveillance and control programs.

+In response, this subcommittee developed a peer navigation framework with the following goals: to increase access and improve health outcomes of PLWH across Pennsylvania and to standardize a curriculum to train peer navigators to assist PLWH obtain optimal health through the navigation of both medical and non-medical services.
 This framework will be modified to meet the needs of different geographic areas and populations in order to reduce disparities in navigation services across the state of Pennsylvania.
 The planning process entailed investigating the use of peers for other chronic conditions, receiving a presentation from a successful health system navigator program in Philadelphia, identifying possible funding streams and model development including identifying preferred qualifications, competencies, peer job responsibilities, organization/program responsibilities, evaluation and outcome metrics and eligibility based on high risk assessment indicators.
 The model was presented to the full HPG in March and received support as a recommendation.
 See Appendix F3 for this framework.